veith/todo-grpc/api/mid/readme.md

 # Multi Interface Description
-is a extendable **IDL** and description language to declare your interfaces.
+MID is a extendable **IDL** and description language to declare your interfaces.
+It is just a simple JSON or YAML file ;-) .
 Write your MIDs centrally and create protos, schemas and more from them.

 ## under the hood